 - Students who are graduating Cum Laude will receive a white cord

 Students will receive notification from the College of IST on how to receive their academic distinction cords.
-Distinction levels for cords and commencement programs are determined by the student’s cumulative GPA from the semester prior to declaring intent to graduate.
+Distinction levels for cords and commencement programs are determined by the University using the student’s cumulative GPA from the semester prior to declaring intent to graduate.
 If students earn a higher distinction level once final grades are received, then a new cord can be requested by contacting the College of IST at firstname.lastname@example.org.

+Thresholds for each distinction level can be found on the University Registrar website.
 Diplomas and final official transcripts will reflect the distinction level based on the final overall cumulative grade point average.

 All graduating students who are military veterans, currently serving on active duty, in the reserve, or National Guard, or who will be granted a commission obtained through Penn State Reserve Officers Training Corps (ROTC) are eligible to receive a red, white, and blue cord to wear with approved academic dress at commencement ceremonies.

 Personnel who have already been granted priority registration status are automatically eligible for an honor cord and may visit or contact the Office of Veteran’s Programs to receive it.
 ROTC personnel may pick up their honor cord from their ROTC representative.